constantinosskitsas/Mix-Match/README.md

 subgraph matching and propose an algorithm that quickly returns results that are representative of the whole data graph.
 ## **Code**
-We build our algorithm using SIGMOD'2024 paper A Comprehensive Survey and Experimental Study of Subgraph Matching: Trends, Unbiasedness by Dr. Shixuan
+We build our algorithm using SIGMOD'2024 paper [A Comprehensive Survey and Experimental Study of Subgraph Matching: Trends, Unbiasedness and Interaction](https://dl.acm.org/doi/pdf/10.1145/3639315)
 We kept all the functionalities of the framework and for more specific details we refer to [Code](https://github.com/RapidsAtHKUST/SubgraphMatching).
 ## General Information
 We alter the supported algorighms (enumeration method) to return coverage results.